 - A squeeze bottle for the royal icing “glue” around the edges of the house.

-- A piping bag + tip for decorating with buttercream.
+- A piping bag (reusable or disposable) + tip for decorating with buttercream.
 I only used 1 piping tip for the entire house: Ateco piping tip #32.
 This is a small open star piping tip and you can watch me use it in the video above.
 Makes a lovely design.

 Candies for Decorating a Homemade Gingerbread House